oskitone/scout/readme.md

 **Notes:**

 - Models assume Fused Deposition Modeling with a standard .4mm nozzle.
 Using a bigger nozzle will likely result in a loss of detail and possibly missing internal walls.
+- The 3D-printed parts were designed using PLA.
+Other filament types like ABS are not recommended and will likely have fit or tolerance issues.
+(If you find that you need to drill or file your prints, that's a good sign there'll be other problems too.)
 - Any supports they need they'll already have, and they'll also already rotated to the correct orientation for printing.
 If you're not using FDM, try the `*-no_support` STLs that don't have supports.
 - Watch the first couple layers of the enclosure pieces while printing, especially around the text engravings -- if you see bad adhesion, stop the print to remedy the situation and start again.
 - If the prints aren't fitting together well, check to see that the corners aren't bulging.
 See if your slicer has settings for "coasting" or "linear advance."